769 related texts · 24 related myths · Page 2 of 17

 It’s a theme that echoes through so many stories, and it's definitely front and center in the tale of Balaam.
 Balaam wasn't just some random guy.
 He was a powerful sorcerer, and he...

-But the story, as always, is far more complex than it seems.
+The story, as always, is far more complex than it seems.
 Balaam, unlike some of the other characters we encounter in the Hebrew Bible, doesn't give up easily.
-After initially b...
+After initially being...

 The Torah is full of blessings, but it's not always straightforward.
 Some blessings are more potent than others, some are given grudgingly, and some come with unexpected consequenc...

-That’s the scene set in Pirkei DeRabbi Eliezer, Chapter 47.
-The text tells us that all the princes were with Moses, Eleazar, and Phineas, and together they witnessed this terrifyin...
+Pirkei DeRabbi Eliezer turns to Phineas Takes Justice Into His Own Hands Before Moses.
+All the princes were with Moses, Eleazar, and Phineas, and together they witnessed this terri...

 The story of Bilam, found in the Book of Numbers, is one wild ride.
 But the real juicy stuff?
 It's in the Midrash (rabbinic interpretive commentary), specifically Bamidbar Rabbah, ...

-The text opens with a powerful promise from God to Abraham: "I will bless those who bless you, and one who curses you, I will curse, and all the families of the earth shall be bles...
+A powerful promise from God to Abraham: "I will bless those who bless you, and one who curses you, I will curse, and all the families of the earth shall be blessed in you" (Genesis...

 What would you say?
 Would you offer blessings, warnings, or maybe even a bit of both?
 That's what happened with Jacob, also known as Israel, as he lay dying in Egypt, surrounded by...

-According to Bereshit Rabbah 20, a collection of rabbinic homilies on the Book of Genesis, this wasn't just a symbolic statement.
-The text paints a dramatic picture: When God, bles...
+A collection of rabbinic homilies on the Book of Genesis, this wasn't just a symbolic statement.
+The text paints a dramatic picture: When God, blessed be He, declared this curse, m...

 It seems so natural, so ingrained in Jewish practice, that we might not even stop to ask why.
 But the Rabbis of old, they were always asking.
 They wanted to know the source, the re...